shadowbaofu/rogueEditor/README.md

 Why did nothing happen after my modifications?
 - Refresh pokerogue.net in your browser.

+How can i use this on the local version of Pokerogue?
+- You can modify the API endpoints in the source to point towards localhost:8000

 ## Final Words

 - I take no responsibility for your actions when using this script.